sharpcoding/key-value-state-container/README.md

 ### How do you understand the idea of a reducer?

-- it is a function that:
+- reducer is a function that:
-  - takes the current state
+  - takes the current state as an argument
-  - takes an action
+  - takes an action as an argument
   - returns a **promise** of the new state
 - reducer has no business to be "pure"
   - going more in depth here, just the contrary, being async brought the opportunity to introduce something like an "action queue" (buffer) (see the code) and `lateInvoke` option, that is used by `useSelector` implementation of `key-value-state-container-react`, providing a nice and cheap UI refresh optimization